BuckShlegeris/BuckShlegeris.github.io/_posts/2016-08-14-algorithms.md

 **I'm speaking for myself, not for Triplebyte, in this post.**

 Other topics than algorithms are also covered in interviews.
 Triplebyte [has a blog post](blog.triplebyte.com/how-to-pass-a-programming-interview) which has useful information on studying for those.
+I primarily intend this post to be a supplement to section 2 of that post.

 ## Background: why do companies ask algorithms questions?